Skip to main content

 What about ModPageSpeed 2.0?

 ModPageSpeed 2.0 is a ground-up rewrite in modern C++23.
-It currently supports nginx, Apache, and Envoy.
-For .NET environments, the same optimization engine is now available as native ASP.NET Core middleware — no web server dependency required.
+It runs on nginx today (as a Docker reverse proxy or bare-metal module).
+For .NET environments, the same optimization technology ships as native ASP.NET Core middleware (Preview) — no web server dependency required.
 You can also stay on 1.1.

 Have a technical question?
 See the full FAQ for troubleshooting and configuration help.